Hand back the body shame gifted to you from Diet Culture

 Our body is our first and forever home, somewhere we live in and from.
 It’s time to settle in and learn how to make ourselves at home.

-Celia Clark is a Disordered Eating Specialist and Programme Lead for Beyond the Body® an online recovery programme for Disordered Eating based on a Parts Work model.
+Celia Clark is a Disordered Eating Specialist, Therapist and Consultant working with Disordered Eating through a Parts Work Model.

 Subscribe to my mailing list here.